Biden Woos Skeptical Sanders Backers on Health, College Debt

 “We can try all we want to use our leverage as a movement but, at the end of the day, I wouldn’t expect anything coming from the establishment, the Biden campaign or the Democratic National Committee as a way to bring in the base,” said Nomiki Konst, who worked on Democratic Party reforms on Sanders' behalf.
 “I think they want power — and I think they want money.”

-If Biden can't bridge the ideological divide, he risks heading into the fall with the same vulnerabilities as Hillary Clinton in 2016.
-But if he gives too much to progressives, he could be portrayed as too far left, an argument the Trump campaign is already trying to make.

-Despite Thursday's moves, Biden has signaled he's not willing to make concessions on the most important issues in the minds of many Sanders' supporters: embracing Medicare for All universal health insurance and the sweeping Green New Deal to combat climate change.
-He has, however, embraced an overhaul of bankruptcy laws proposed by Massachusetts Sen. Elizabeth Warren, the other leading progressive, who ended her presidential bid last month.
+Biden has set limits on how far he'll go to please progressives.
+He's not embracing Medicare for All universal health insurance and the sweeping Green New Deal to combat climate change.
+He has, however, backed an overhaul of bankruptcy laws proposed by Massachusetts Sen. Elizabeth Warren, the other leading progressive, who ended her presidential bid last month.

-RoseAnn DeMoro, a close friend of Sanders and former head of the National Nurses United union, predicted Biden would also move to appease Sanders supporters on labor and environmental issues — but said she's unsure it'll be enough.
+RoseAnn DeMoro, a close friend of Sanders and former head of the National Nurses United union, predicted Biden would appease Sanders supporters on labor and environmental issues — but said she's unsure it'll be enough.

 “The calculation is, this base has nowhere to go but Biden because of Trump," she said.
 "But if history teaches anything, a lot of the base sat it out last time.”